medolino/ping-monitor/README.md

 # Ping Monitor
 A simple bash script to monitor the connectivity to your router, your ISP's gateway, and Google's DNS server.
-It logs the results to a file for later analysis.
+It logs the results to a file for later analysis and can be used to detect intermittent network outages and packet loss.

+The script was designed to run on a separate device, such as a Raspberry Pi, so it can continuously monitor your network without interfering with your main computers or devices.

+Although this guide uses a Raspberry Pi for demonstration purposes, the script can run on any Linux machine that has bash and ping installed.

 ## Raspberry Pi Configuration